March 10, 1997

-Here’s a fun fact about me: My last name is Despare.
+Here’s a fun fact about me: my last name is Despare.

-Anyways, I learned over the weekend that my family goes back all the way to the Alamo.
+Anyway, I learned over the weekend that my family goes back all the way to the Alamo.

 “Well, Mr. D’Espallier, I don’t know about that.
 I think we’ll just have to keep praying and trust in the Lord to get us through it.”

-Daddy smiled, clearly enjoying the attention, “Mr. D’Espallier, what the hell is that all ‘bout?”
+“Mr. D’Espallier?
+What the hell is that all about?”

 “The Alamo.
-One of my relatives was a revolutionary in the Alamo?
-Well, I’ll be damned.”
-Daddy laughed and pulled out the packet of cigarettes that he always keeps in his front right breast pocket, “Y’all can go to hell, and I’ll stay right here in Texas!”
+One of my relatives was a revolutionary at the Alamo?
+Well, I’ll be damned.
+Y’all can go to hell, and I’ll stay right here in Texas!”

 “That was Davy Crockett.
 Your ancestor was from Louisiana and was recognized for his bravery by William B. Travis.”